tryscer/flock/flock-music.md

 	“I know, I know, Wonderland Girl.
 But me…” she’s looking away.
 	“What will you even do without me?”
 	“I don’t know, Peach.
 I don’t know.
 All I know is since mama passed away… I can’t be in the house anymore.”
-	We see Barry approaching.
-	“Does Barry know?”
-	“No, and shut up.”
-	“You wont tell him?”
-	“I don’t know!”
-	“What are you girls talking about?”
-Asks Barry.
-	“Girl stuff,” we say together.
-	“Because I have an idea.
-My idea is this.”
-	I wait.
-	“Barry?”
-	“Yes.”
-	“You didn’t say what your idea was.”
-	“Coca Cola.”
-	“Coca Cola.”
-	“Ayess.
-Somewhere in this fair, hiding somewhere, there’s a bottle of magic and wonders, because that bottle offers whomever drinks from it the cold, *crisp taste of Coke*.
-And it’s callin’ me.
-It’s saying, Barry, drink me”.
-	“Is that what it’s saying?” laughs Eleanore.
-	“Uhuh,” says Barry.
-When he doesn’t notice, his Alabama accent slips through.
-“Let’s take a little detour.”
-	“If we’re late to my first show ever I’m killing ya,” I tell him.

-==getting the coke==

 Over the past hour I have come to a decision.
 During the show, I will wait for that tingle in my underwear that Eleanore warned me about.
 At that moment I will reach into my handbag and throw my extra pair of panties onto the stage.
 It will be my rite of passage into adulthood.

 The tent is the largest thing on the fairground, a big balloon in stripes of red and white, radiating sunlight, its flaps raised to welcome patrons.
 Inside, it looks cool and dark, and rows and rows of seats are already filling with teenagers and families.
 	“Hey you white kids\!”
-	The two policemen stand at the rear of the tent, just behind the last row, in matching khaki shirts and pants and matching straw campaign hats.
-One is redheaded, lanky; the other, the older one talking to us, has a wooden baton stuffed in his leather belt.
+	The policeman stands at the rear of the tent, just behind the last row, in matching khaki shirts and pants and an oversized straw campaign hat.
+He has a wooden baton stuffed in his leather belt.
 On his shoulder there’s a patch that reads “Sic Semper Tyrranis.”
 	“Hey you white kids!
-Come stand next to us!”
+Come over here!”
  	We do.
 	“What are you kids doing here today?”
-	For a short man, the older cop has quite a presence.
+	For a short man, the cop has quite a presence.
 His voice booms and reverberates over the noise of the crowd.
 	“We’re—we are on official—“ starts Cindy.
 	“We’ve a permit,” I try to end.
-	Puppy adds a pantomime act: she sours her face at the cops, letting them know on *whose* *side* she is.
+	Puppy adds a pantomime act: she sours her face at the cop, letting him know on *whose* *side* she is.
 	Barry walks straight at the cop, then smiles.
 How easily he slips into that pose, I think.
 	“We’re here on special permission from Mr. C. Evans, the fairground’s general executive,” he says.
 He calmly toys with his bottle of Coke.
-The cops respond in relaxing, too.
-The young cop looks more interested in the cold, crisp taste of Barry’s coke bottle.
+The cop responds in relaxing, too.
+He seems to be more interested in the cold, crisp taste of Barry’s coke bottle.
-	“I don’t want any trouble,” the older cop tries weakly.
-He’s looking at the cold, crisp bottle as well.
+	“I don’t want any trouble,” the cop tries weakly.
+He’s looking at the cold, crisp bottle as he does.
 	“Of course,” says Barry.
 “Are they treating you well here?”
 	“‘salright,” says the cop, defeated.